encephalon-glitch/OFGEM_Crawler/README.md

 Two pipelines built to extract, model, and analyse live UK energy pricing data from the OFGEM website — no manual downloads, no copy-paste.

-The Python scraper (`ofgem_scraper_v1_2.py`) supersedes the original Power Query approach (`OFGEM_crawler_LinkedIn.m`) following an OFGEM page restructure in 2026 which moved from static HTML tables to JavaScript-rendered content.
+The Python scraper (`ofgem_scraper_v1_2.py`) supersedes the original Power Query approach (`OFGEM_crawler_Mcode.m`) following an OFGEM page restructure in 2026 which moved from static HTML tables to JavaScript-rendered content.
 Both are kept here as they tell different parts of the same story.

 ---